oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: Examples in this document use `cnf` Claim defined in [@RFC7800] to include raw public key by value in SD-JWT.

-## Example 1: SD-JWT
+## Example 1: SD-JWT {#example-1}

-This example and Example 2a in the appendix use the following object as the set of claims that the Issuer is issuing:
+This example and Example 2a in (#example-simple-structured-sd-jwt) use the following object as the set of claims that the Issuer is issuing:

 {#example-simple-user_claims}